Codesee-io/docs/docs/local/hosted.md

----
-hide:
-  - toc
----
 # Changing from local to hosted CodeSee

 If you're running CodeSee locally but want to use the hosted option instead, you'll need to upgrade your version of CodeSee in slightly different ways, depending on what file your Babel intergration is in.

 While this process will not delete any previous CodeSee recordings, you'll need to switch back to the local hosted option to access recordings previously recorded with CodeSee Local.

-## 1. Updating the CodeSee dependencies
+## Update the CodeSee dependencies

 Update the devDependencies in your `packages.json` file to reflect the current CodeSee version.
 You can run either of these commands to update: